Mac-Genius/minecraft-server/README.md

 * `owner`: the owner permission that owns the server files
 * `path`: the path to the server directory

+#### bukkit_plugin

+This will install, update, and delete plugins.

+**Actions**

+* `:install`: installs the Bukkit plugin
+* `:update`: updates the Bukkit plugin
+* `:delete`: removes the Bukkit plugin

+**Attributes**

+* `id`: the name of the plugin from the url. ex) http://dev.bukkit.org/bukkit-plugins/<plugin-name-here>
+* `group`: the group permission that owns the server files
+* `owner`: the owner permission that owns the server files
+* `path`: the path to the server directory
+* `servers`: a string or list of server names to install, update, or delete a plugin on
+* `version`: the version of the plugin to install.
+Defaults to the latest version
+* `source`: a url to the jar.
+Only needed if the plugin is not on Bukkit.org. spigotmc.org/resources links do not work because of Cloudflare!

 #### build_tools

 This will setup BuildTools for creating the Bukkit and Spigot jars